 This zucchini tomato bake is easy to make, quick to assemble, delicious, and so IMPRESSIVE!
 It’s a gorgeous healthy side dish to go with any dinner.
 Vegan, dairy-free, gluten-free.

 This zucchini tomato bake is officially my favorite way to serve a veggie side dish!
 It’s so easy to prepare (promise!) and assemble (really, I swear) but it looks like it’s super fancy.
 Don’t you just loveeee a fancy dish that’s easy to make and deliciously healthy?

 Zucchini Tomato Bake Ingredients

 You could actually make this zucchini and tomato dish with any veggies that you have on hand, it’s so easy to customize!
-I just bought a huge bag of red onions and this was the perfect way to use them up along with the plentiful zucchini and tomatoes that I found at the market.
+I just bought a big bag of red onions and this was the perfect way to use them up along with the plentiful zucchini and tomatoes that I found at the market.

 Try to stick to vegetables that are circular and easy to slice very thin with a mandolin, like: